naomitzhao/naomitzhao/README.md

 ## hi, i'm naomi! 💗

-currently studying computer science and engineering + economics at uc davis.
+currently studying computer science and engineering (cse) and economics at uc davis.

 a frontend web specialist passionate about building beautiful and accessible software <3